rubensworks/PhD-Thesis/content/introduction.md

 As the Web meets these three requirements, it can be seen as a global *Big Data*set.
-Specifically, the Web is highly *volatile*, as it is continuously evolving, and it does to at an increasing rate.
+Specifically, the Web is highly *volatile*, as it is continuously evolving, and it does so at an increasing rate.
 For example, [Google is processing more than *40.000 search requests* *every second*](https://www.forbes.com/sites/bernardmarr/2018/05/21/how-much-data-do-we-create-every-day-the-mind-blowing-stats-everyone-should-read/#6907ae2460ba), [*500 hours of video* are being uploaded to YouTube *every minute*](https://expandedramblings.com/index.php/youtube-statistics/), and [more than *5.000* tweets are being sent *every seconds*](https://blog.hootsuite.com/twitter-statistics/).